Don’t anthropomorphize robots. They hate it when you do that.

 ROB498 Robotics Capstone Course

-Interview with Robotics Option Chair
+Interview with chair of the Robotics major

 Where To Get Some Experience Before Deciding?